When a person or couple fake a romantic relationship and then fall in love.

 - A similar plot is used in "The Case of the Discontented Husband", but it goes completely wrong as the man falls head over heels in love with Parker Pyne's assistant and says so in front of everyone (she herself has no feelings for him, since it's just another job to her).

 - This is how Katniss and Peeta of The Hunger Games trilogy ended up together: at first they were pretending to be in love with each other to be appealing to the Capitol audiences, then Katniss gradually developed real feelings for Peeta (who didn't need the ruse to fall for her, as he'd already been in love with her for a long time).

 - As the World Turns: Simon and Katie entered a Citizenship Marriage so that he could stay close to Lily and eventually fell in love.

 - Grey's Anatomy: Teddy marries a patient because he has a chronic illness and cannot afford surgery so that he will be covered under her insurance.
 She originally has no romantic interest in him, but they fall in love, though he unfortunately dies shortly after.

-- In The Americans, Paul and Elizabeth Jennings were initially paired off by the Centre to pose as a couple so that they could work closely together without arousing suspicion among their American neighbors.
+- In The Americans, Phillip and Elizabeth Jennings were initially paired off by the Centre to pose as a couple so that they could work closely together without arousing suspicion among their American neighbors.
 After so many years together, they have grown to genuinely love each other.
 In the fifth season, they even decide to marry each other for real, in the traditional Russian fashion.